Click here to make an international donation from outside the US. In the field that asks, “How did you hear about us?”

 please enter Mike Dooley, TUT.

-Why are we adopting villages: In September 2011, we took a group of 25 TUTTERS to AFRICA for the first time.
+In September 2011, we took a group of 25 TUTTERS to AFRICA for the first time.
 To say we fell in LOVE (with the people, the land, and the culture) is an understatement.
 It changed our lives forever and we resolved to go back – with a purpose!
 In November 2012, we started working with The Unstoppable Foundation to raise money and sponsor villages within the Mwangaza Community.
-For every $25,000 we raise, a new village is adopted. $25,000 not only adopts a school, it provides the entire community with access to clean water and sanitation, food and nutrition, healthcare, and alternative income training for parents.
+For every $25,000 we raise, a new village is born. $25,000 not only builds a school, it provides the entire community with access to clean water and sanitation, food and nutrition, healthcare, and alternative income training for parents.
 Our first classroom is scheduled to be completed by the end of 2013!

-We’re planning a trip to AFRICA to visit our villages in 2015!!!
+PS: We’re planning a trip to Africa to visit our villages in 2015.
 During our visit, we will pay a visit to the villages we’ve “adopted” and meet the people who we’ve helped face to face.
 Plus we’ll take a safari through Kenya and witness the greatest animal migration on the planet!
-If ever there was a "trip of a lifetime," this is it.
 We hope you’ll come with us!
-Join us in Africa

 Please join me in a free 1 hour talk with my friend, Cynthia Kersey!

 Cynthia is an expert on how you can literally transform your life and your business through the power of service and contribution.
 As you’ll soon hear, she’s already funded 100 homes in Nepal and 37 primary schools in Africa!